Zeyu-Li/blog/_posts/2021-12-24-a-very-merry-christmas.md

 ### Exploring

-In other news, I have been looking at TempleOS and it's scripting language HolyC.
+In other news, I have been looking at TempleOS and its scripting language HolyC.
 The technical prowess is extremely enticing and that's why I spend the past 6-8 hours exploring it 😅.
 I think I've done all for today but I might revisit it in the far future and for one of my AoC problems.

 ---